 Blue Monday is here, the media says: A day of despondence and gloom.
 But really it’s only a marketing ploy To urge us to spend and consume.

-Created by cynics, with money in mind, To sell you a trip overseas; They’ve crafted a monster with misery spin And trivialised a disease.
+Created by cynics, with money in mind, To sell us a trip overseas; They’ve crafted a monster with misery spin And trivialised a disease.

 It’s true, the January weather is grim, And Mondays are rarely a blast.
 It sucks, for us all, to be back at work Now the festive hiatus is past.

-But it’s false, however you dress it, to state That depression is just for a day.
+But it’s false, however they dress it, to state That depression is just for a day.
 'The black dog will visit for twenty-four hours Then, tomorrow, he'll just go away.'